veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 #### Redesigned Offer page

 For this project, we adapted the app’s design system for use on a marketing landing page for the first time.
 This laid the foundation for a **scalable design system** tailored to **web marketing materials**, evolving with the team’s needs.
-It also enabled us to expand the style guide specifically for marketing designers, who would use it in areas such as social media campaign ideation.
+It also enabled us to expand the style guide specifically for marketing designers, who would use it in areas such as social media campaign ideatio.n

 <a href="images/mondly-offer-page.png" class="lightbox">
   <img src="images/mondly-offer-page.png" alt="Mondly Offer Page">